 - Red and blue teams collaborate in structured purple-team reviews: Post-exercise debriefs between red team operators and SOC analysts align telemetry, detections, and response workflows, turning every campaign into concrete defensive changes rather than just a report.

-In Which Scenarios Should Organisations Use Red Teaming as a Service (RTaaS) from Eventus Security?
+In Which Scenarios Should Organisations Use Red Teaming as a Service from Eventus Security?

-Organizations should use Red Teaming as a Service (RTaaS) from Eventus Security when they need to prove how their defenses hold up against real attackers, not just tools and checklists.
+Organisations should use Red Team as a Service from Eventus Security when they need to prove how their defences hold up against real attackers, not just tools and checklists.
 Given below are the scenarios:

 - When internal red team capacity is limited: If in-house teams lack scale or specialised skills (cloud, identity, OT), Eventus delivers full end-to-end red team campaigns as a managed service, turning them into a repeatable engine for measurable resilience improvements.